 No one chooses loss as the avenue for growth.
 But what other choice do we have when real love is lost?
 As I’ve come to see it, we must honour that (lost) love by honouring our grieving hearts.
 And how do we honour our precious broken heart?
 We grieve and we grow and we walk forward into a devastatingly beautiful transformation, a new unplanned future, but still, a future.
 We embrace a new path forward, and we forge a new pathway inside our mind and heart, that leads to somewhere new, somewhere we must believe is good-er and better-er than the path we so abruptly had to depart.

 This summer was a devastatingly messy one.
 My heart seemed to be bleeding out of every pore in my body.
 It wasn’t just the break up.
-It was all sorts of other things which I won’t get into.
+It was all sorts of other things, one of which was walking through the final dying months of my best friend.
 July is still a difficult blur in my heart, but here I am, somehow in September, and I’m alive.
 I’m really alive.

 I’ve seen a whole new side of myself I didn’t know I had.
 A whole new level of power I had no idea I contained within me.
 In my most devastating, vulnerable, fragile moments this summer, I shone powerfully.
-I so purely and wholly released the man I wanted to hold onto forever.
-My love had no cage, and I let the bird fly free, the moment their wings chose to.
+I so purely and wholly released this man I didn’t want to let go of.
+My love had no cage, and I let the bird fly free, the moment his wings chose to.

 I’m still so proud of myself.
 I have an even deeper root system of dignity for how I handled myself.
 I’m sitting here, in a puddle of tears, feeling both fragile yet strong, and so damn proud of myself.